Loop home

 A centered, long title is hard to read and breaks the hierarchy

-Easy to read paragraphs
+Write easy to read paragraphs

 • Avoid blocks of text that are too dense, as they discourage rapid reading when scrolling